 Australia is a vast, beautiful and exceptionally diverse country.
-Each year we see tens of thousands of backpackers, Gap Year, socially lost and generally lovely sun seeking travellers come here to work under our infamous Working Holiday program (417 visa).
-In recent times we have seen an increase in the visibility of violence against travellers in Australia.
+Each year we see tens of thousands of backpackers, Gap Year, socially lost and generally lovely sun-seeking travellers come here to work under our infamous Australian Working Holiday program or just to visit.
+In recent times we have seen an increase in the visibility of violence against female travellers in Australia.

 With a population of over 23.3 million, including a few tens of thousands of working backpackers and approx 8.6 million tourists a year, is Australia safe for female travellers?